Do you dream about Kilimanjaro? Is it a once-in-a-lifetime opportunity? Do you want to make sure it lives up to expectations?

 Appropriate Clothing – We are the original (and still one of the few) companies who provide matching professional waterproof and windproof raingear to ALL our porters on every trek.

-Comfortable Sleeping Arrangements – We are the only company which provides tents with floors and closed-cell sleeping pads for all our porters.
+Comfortable Sleeping Arrangements – We provide tents with floors and closed-cell sleeping pads for porters who do not have their own.
 Our porter tents are meticulously designed and fabricated to the highest standards to keep them warm and dry.

 Medical Treatment – In the event of injury, we provide medical treatment to our porters just as we would for our paying trekkers.